 - Many associate Global Health with issues of health inequalities such as water sanitation and malnutrition, but more recently, it has come to encompass broader health issues faced of a global scale, such as urbanization, climate change, and chronic disease.

 In the era of globalization, we no longer live in a bubble.
 The health of Northern Ontarians is tied to factors beyond geographical and national borders.
 Increases in the flow of people, products, and information between countries and continents are dramatically influencing the world’s health.
-As a leader in social accountability, NOSM is ensuring we have skills to improve the health of the populations we serve, both locally (including addressing health inequalities faced by the Aboriginal peoples in Northern Ontario) and internationally.
+As a leader in social accountability, NOSM is ensuring we have skills to improve the health of the populations we serve, both locally (including addressing health inequalities faced by the Indigenous peoples in Northern Ontario) and internationally.

 The Global Health Interest Group (GHIG), co-chaired by the Global Health Liaison Senior and Junior, meets once every month by teleconference.
-Check out the meeting minutes to follow what we’ve been up to.